Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 ## 4. Simulations
+To analyze operation of the amplifier model I run a few types of simulations.
+Simulations allow to roughly estimate what can be expected from the real amplifier - physical device always differs to some degree from software model.
+Before building the real amplifier I ensured that simulation results meet expectations.
+Following subsections describe the simulation I run along with obtained results.

-## 4.1 Response to signal of frequency 1kHz and amplitude 1V peak-to-peak
+## 4.1 Response to a signal of frequency 1kHz and amplitude 0.5V - 1V peak-to-peak

 ## 4.2 Total harmonic distortion check

-THD
 ## 4.3 Frequency analysis
 To check if the amplifier response meets requirements accross amplification frequency range I ran a frequency analysis.
 I computed gain and phase shift of the amplifier in frequency domain using SPICE program [Description how to click it?].
 Subsections below present analysis results for ....
 Diagrams below present gain and pahe shift for a final version of the amplifier.
 When I initially created the electronic cricuit the results did not meet requirements and values of some resistors and capacitors needed to be tuned to improve the shape of gain and shift-phase responses.